fortunecookies/overview/README.md

 ### The Batch
 FortuneCookies Batches are limited edition releases that can produce anywhere between 1 and 1 million new FortuneCookies.
 Batches are the main grouping of FortuneCookies in the game; FortuneCookies from the same Batch have the same Charm – and they usually share similar surprises.
 Players are restricted to holding only 1 FortuneCookie from each batch at a time.

 Batches are designed in collaboration with an artist.
-The entire experience of the batch, from the number of FortuneCookies produced, to the surprise hidden inside, are the vision of the artist.
+The entire experience of the batch, from the number of FortuneCookies produced, to the charm and the surprise hidden inside, are the vision of the artist.

 ### The Bake Sale
-Bake Sales are official events when new FortuneCookies are sold to the public.
+Bake Sales are official FortuneCookies events when new FortuneCookies are sold to the public.
+Most Bake Sales will occur on our website, however some may occur offline or in person for special occasions.
+Ba

+Sale Types
+* Reverse Auction: fixed quantity; high > low variable price; sold sequentially.
+* Flash Sale: fixed quantity; fixed price; parallel sales, first come first served until gone.

 View the [Bake Sale](www.fortunecookies.io/bakesale).

 ## Earn GoodFortune on Ethereum